Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 2. **BEFORE YOU DO THE NEXT EXERCISE: if you want to come back to these values, write them down, because in the next step you will delete them all!**

-3. **Google Map:** *After* testing your changes in Relative location, now delete the Relative location completely.
+3. **Google Map:** *After* testing your changes in Relative location, now delete the Relative locations of all the POIs completely.
    - Your layer will now be placed using the absolute location in the Lat/Lon fields.
    - Change them by clicking and dragging on the marker.
    - Note that when you mouse over the marker, a pop up window tells you the name of the POI, and that as you drag the marker, the Lat/Lon values in the form change too.